enlivengo/admincore/README.md

 ### Search

-Use `SearchAttrs` to set search attributes, when search the resource, will use those columns to search, aslo supporting nested relations
+It is possible to specify database table columns as search attributes, using `SearchAttrs`, the columns will be used to perform any search queries.
+It is also possible to specify nested relations.

 ```go
 // Search products with its name, code, category's name, brand's name
 product.SearchAttrs("Name", "Code", "Category.Name", "Brand.Name")
 ```

-If you want to fully customize the search function, you could set the `SearchHandler`
+If you want to fully customize the search function, you could set the `SearchHandler`:

 ```go
 order.SearchHandler = func(keyword string, context *qor.Context) *gorm.DB {